Field Trips and Curriculum

 Preschool Admission: Student Groups (min.
 10/max.
 60): $7/student Teachers/chaperones (1 per five students): Free Additional adults: $10/adult Pre-registration is required.
 For more information, contact the education department at firstname.lastname@example.org or 813.675.8987.

-Boy Scouts and Girl Scouts can fulfill “Go See It” and “Try It” activities by exploring the Tampa Bay History Center’s hands-on galleries.
+Boy Scouts and Girl Scouts can fulfill “Archaeology” and “Celebrating Community” activities by exploring the Tampa Bay History Center’s galleries.

-Dress up and experience the life of a Florida pioneer in our rustic Cracker cabin, ride along with a Florida cattle drive, learn about working in Florida’s largest port, and much more!
+Watch with a Florida cattle drive, learn about working in Florida’s largest port, or learn how to chart a course across the oceans using centuries-old navigational tools in our Treasure Seekers gallery!
 For no additional charge, a knowledgeable docent will lead your group on a tour through Tampa’s exciting past while encouraging thoughtful and interesting discussion.

 Scouts can learn about Florida’s early native peoples and how they were affected by the arrival of European explorers; the key events that caused Seminole Indian culture to change and adapt over time; and about the industry that put Tampa on the map.

-Scout Group Admission: Scout Groups (min.
+Scout Group Admission Scouts (min.
 10 /max.
-30): $7/scout Chaperones (1 per 5 students): Free Additional Chaperone: $10/adult *Badges are not provided by the History Center.
+30): $7/scout Chaperones (1 per 5 scouts): Free Additional Chaperone: $10/adult *Badges are not provided by the History Center.
 Please contact your troop leader regarding the purchase of badges and other scout materials.
-For all Scout tours pre-registration is required.

 A $50 deposit is required after making your visitation request.
 The balance of your admission is due in a single lump sum payment when you arrive and will be based on the number of people in your group.
 We accept cash, credit card, or checks made payable to the Tampa Bay History Center.
 After you have requested your date, read through the Field Trip Planning Guide.
 It includes directions to the History Center, a planning checklist, and all the other important details that go into preparing for a field trip.